 From Lagu Township in Nantou County, Taiwan, comes this classic and highly prized style of oolong, Dong Ding.
 Also referred to as Tung Ting, this oolong is charcoal fired and deeply kissed by the roasting process.
-You'll find it wonderfully balanced with a unique sweetness reminiscent of honey and toast, accented by a dry woodiness that calls you back for more.
+You'll find it wonderfully balanced with a unique sweetness reminiscent of honey and toast, accented by a dry woodiness and hint of exotic pineapple and flowers that calls you back for more.

 Produced with the expertise of Mr. Nen Yu, this is a tea showcases a combination of forces to simultaneously energize and ground.
 Sit with this tea steep after steep and experience the unfurling of the secrets within its leaves.

 Oolong teas, often tightly twisted or rolled, may be first "rinsed" before being infused.
 To rinse the tea, simply cover it in 195 degree water directly in the pot.
 This water, after about twenty seconds, should be poured off.
 Pour new 195 degree water over the leaves and steep for 3-5 minutes depending on the tea and your taste.
 As with Pu Er, our high quality oolongs may be infused three or more times and will yield an uniquely expressive cup each time.